What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 “Simply divine” is how Silversea described sister ship Silver Muse, when she debuted in 2017.

-The newest Silversea ship is even more divine, with new outdoor spa spaces, more alfresco dining and other tweaks.
+Silversea’s newest ship is even more divine, with new outdoor spa spaces, more alfresco dining and other tweaks.

 Foodies can enjoy bespoke food experiences (trips to local markets, cooking demos with local chefs and special dinners) through Silversea’s new “Sea and Land Taste” (S.A.L.T.) program, curated in partnership with former Saveur magazine editor-in-chief Adam Sachs.

-Launch date: The Silver Moon’s inaugural cruise is planned for June, 2021, leaving from Athens.
-She’ll then offer Mediterranean cruises before moving to Asia in the winter.
+Launch date: The Silver Moon’s inaugural cruise took place in June, 2021, leaving from Athens.
+Silver Dawn debuted in April, 2022.

 Are you a Sea Cloud fan?
 Your wait is over!

-The Sea Cloud Spirit will be the line’s first brand new ship in almost 20 years.
+The Sea Cloud Spirit is the line’s first brand new ship in almost 20 years.

 Its first yacht, the Sea Cloud, was originally built in 1931 as a barque for American billionaire Marjorie Merriweather Post.
 It was then bought in 1978 by the German-based ship owners and turned into an exclusive cruise ship.
 Sea Cloud Cruises also has Sea Cloud II in its fleet.

-In keeping with the romantic sailing ambience, expect lots of nautical touches like polished wood paneling and shiny brass, along with elegant white-tablecloth dining.
+In keeping with the romantic sailing ambience, there are lots of nautical touches like polished wood paneling and shiny brass, along with elegant white-tablecloth dining.

 Talk about “green” cruising!

-The Sea Cloud Spirit flaunts more than 44,000 square feet of sails, and its Caribbean and European itineraries are designed to allow it to catch the wind and sail most of the time.
+The Sea Cloud Spirit flaunts more than 44,000 square feet of sails, and its Caribbean and European itineraries are designed to allow her to catch the wind and sail most of the time.

-Launch date: The ship will depart Civitavecchia (Rome) in June, 2021, visiting ports in Sicily and Tuscany.
+Launch date: The ship departed Civitavecchia (Rome) in September, 2021, visiting ports in Sicily and Tuscany.